“Why don’t you eat?” Caroline said as I was moving my spoon around the bowl of something resembling muesli.

 The Tuhingan mother looked around, looking for anyone else wanting to comment.
 “Liberty security has assured me that the drones will reach you in the forest.
 This includes a request for an EMC or a request to disintegrate.
 I’m sending you all a map now, including the last known coordinates of my baby.”

 It felt chilling to me to see the mother so relaxed about all of this.
 As if she had forgotten where she had placed her glasses and needed help to find them.
 It surprised me to find it all to be so casual.

-After she returned into the house, we all received the message containing the coordinates.
+After she returned to the house, we all received the message containing the coordinates.

 “Hi!”
 A Tuhingan said as he had sneaked up on us while me and Caroline gave each other the disbelieving look.

 “Hello!”
 I said back as I turned to look at the Tuhingan.
 This Tuhingan was dressed in bright rainbow coloured clothing.
 Every colour imaginable spread across their gown.
 It gave the immediate impression that this was not a serious person.